hotosm/docs/docs/ai-guide/ai-assisted-coding-guide.md

 - **First drafts and boilerplate:** Config files, repetitive scaffolding, test stubs, standard templates.
 - **Explaining unfamiliar code:** "What does this function do?" is a great use of AI.
 Treat it like a patient colleague who may occasionally be confidently wrong.
 - **Brainstorming approaches:** "What are three ways I could structure this migration?" - then evaluate each with your own judgement.
 Note that LLMs are trained to be agreeable an tend to affirm your opinion.
 Try to phrase questions in an unbiased way, and be wary that the response may not account for all possible options.
+- **Creating quick prototypes:** If you need to assess the feasibility of an idea, nothing beats creating a quick prototype to test, before planning the well architected solution.
+LLMs can generate a throw away test quite quickly.
 - **Drafting documentation:** Let AI produce a first pass, then rewrite it in your own words to ensure accuracy.
 - **Debugging assistance:** Paste an error message and ask for possible causes.
 Verify before applying.
 - **Refactoring suggestions:** AI can suggest cleaner patterns.
 Be aware that often LLMs are prone to mission-creep.
 If you need a small refactor, then be sure to nail down exactly what is needed and set guardrails, else the scope of the refactor may quickly grow.